sigstore/model-transparency/DIRSHA256.md

 1. Each path is a non-empty absolute path starting at the root of the model path, represented in POSIX format with characters encoded in UTF-8.
 1. The list is ordered alphabetically by path in ascending order.
 Characters are compared based on their UTF-8 representation.
 1. Each path type is either "dir" or "file".
-Other types (e.g., symlinks) MUST produce an error and OFL MUST fail.
+Other types (e.g., symlinks) MUST produce an error and OPG MUST fail.
 1. Empty directories MUST be present in the list.
 1. Directories always have a size of 0.